davidwilliam/davidwilliam.github.io/_posts/2022-02-26-metaprogramming-ruby.md

 # Code that Writes Code

-I told you before that I don't like the "code that writes code" definition of metaprogramming but that doesn't mean we can't have fun with it.
-Here is a simple example on how create classes and instantiate object for theses classes dynamically.
+I told you before that I don't like the "code that writes code" definition of metaprogramming, but that doesn't mean we can't have fun with it.
+Here is a simple example of creating classes and instantiating an object for these classes dynamically.
 Imagine that I have a file name `person.csv` with the following content:

 {% highlight csv %}
 name,age,gender,state